Fairy History, Family Crest & Coats of Arms

 Early Origins of the Fairy family

-Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire, and the City of Glasgow, where they held a family seat at Rutherglen from early times, some say before the Norman Conquest in 1066.
+The surname Fairy was first found in Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire, and the City of Glasgow, where they held a family seat at Rutherglen from early times, some say before the Norman Conquest in 1066.
 An ancient couplet says "nae man can tell, nae man has seen, when the Faries Haena in Ruglen been."
 A rough translation of this couplet: "no man can remember when there hasn't been a family of Faries at Rutherglen."
-CITATION[CLOSE]

 Early History of the Fairy family

-Another 157 words (11 lines of text) covering the years 1296 and are included under the topic Early Fairy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fairy research.
+Another 90 words (6 lines of text) covering the years 1296 and are included under the topic Early Fairy History in all our PDF Extended History products and printed products wherever possible.

 Fairy Spelling Variations